What We Do

 USEF supports a variety of Educator Experiences throughout the district.

-Over $60,000 in teacher grants was awarded to Union teachers and educators in the 2020-2021 school year to purchase classroom supplies, training opportunities, and other items needed by Union educators.
+Over $100,000 in innovative educational grants was awarded to Union teachers and educators in the 2021-2022 school year to purchase classroom supplies, training opportunities, and other resources needed by Union educators.

 Teacher of the Year Celebration